jakesylvestre/site/_posts/programming/2013-02-15-Recursion.md

 [Divide and Conquer](https://en.wikipedia.org/wiki/Divide_and_conquer_algorithm) is taking a large problem and dividing it into smaller subproblems.
 These subproblems can be divided even further.
 This allows 1) problems to be solved more efficiently 2) problems to be solved easily.
 Code is actually *cleaner* and *more efficient* when you apply this.

 Let's take a look at the [Merge sort](https://en.wikipedia.org/wiki/Mergesort).
 The function takes in a list that contains *n* objects.
+This example was taken from [a page describing Divide and Conquer](http://www.cob.sfasu.edu/rball/342/Luke_Divide-and-conquer.html).

 First, the list is split in half.
 And half.
 Repeatedly (that's the nature of recursion) till it reaches 1, since a list that contains only 1 object is somewhat *already* sorted, since the original result and the result after sorting is the same.